oamg/leapp/docs/source/contributing.md

 ## Contact

-In case of any question, contact us at `#leapp` on Libera.Chat IRC network, or write the question as an issue on GitHub.
+In case of any question, feel free to open an issue or discussion in the [upstream repository](https://github.com/oamg/leapp)